Sensei Kim Marshall

 Sensei Kim was a retired police officer, having served in the Canadian Forces for twenty-one years.
 He was a former member of the Service’s elite Close Personal Protection Team (CPPT).

 Sharon has a previous martial arts background in Tae Kwon Do.
 She currently holds a ranking of Yondan, 4th degree black belt.
-In addition to her continued studies of Gojyu, she holds a Shodan, 1st degree black belt, in Muso Jikiden Eishin-ryu Iaido, the Japanese martial art of the sword, which emphasizes drawing and cutting with the samurai sword.
-Sharon continues to train at the Winnipeg dojo, under her son and Chief Instructor Sensei Michael Marshall.
+She also holds a Shodan, 1st degree black belt, in Muso Jikiden Eishin-ryu Iaido.